streamsdb/site/docs/getting-started-dotnet.md

 dotnet add package StreamsDB.Driver --version 0.9.1-dev.15
 ```

-> The StreamsDB.Client package has a SemVer 2.0.0 package version.
+> The StreamsDB.Driver package has a SemVer 2.0.0 package version.
 > This package is only available to download with SemVer 2.0.0 compatible
 > NuGet clients, such as Visual Studio 2017 (version 15.3) and above or NuGet client 4.3.0 and above.

-The root namespace of the package is StreamsDB.Client:
+The root namespace of the package is StreamsDB.Driver:

 ``` csharp
 using StreamsDB.Driver;